 Statutory damages represent a range of monetary damages a judge can choose from in a copyright infringement case.
 The amount ranges from $750 to $30,000 per infringement and up to $150,000 if the act is malicious.
 Given this, a person who swipes your code and uses it in another piece of software and then sells 1,000 copies would violate your copyright 1,000 times.
 The judge can then multiply this 1,000 number by whatever dollar amount between $750 and $30,000 he or she feels is appropriate.
 In short, a judgment of $750,000 to $30,000,000.

 Wait.
 It gets better.

 Attorney’s fees are an expensive part of any litigation, particularly in a copyright matter.
-Fortunately, a timely registered copyright also gives you the right to recover your attorney’s fees in an infringement case if you win.
+Fortunately, timely registered copyright also gives you the right to recover your attorney’s fees in an infringement case if you win.
 So, the defendant is left paying your attorney’s fee and damages, which constitutes a painful financial lesson.